 What impact did the Prime Minister's calls for people to work from home again, after attempts to get people back into the office over the summer, have on worker footfall in city and town centres?

 Showing 1–10 of 160 results.

-Where in England and Wales has the most Coronavirus cases?
+Where in England has the highest number of new Coronavirus cases?

 Covid-19 has encouraged places to look for new sources of knowledge and new tools, but a lack of cohesiveness is limiting what can be done.

 The Prime Minister’s adult skills announcements are a welcome step to support people adapt to the changing labour market while helping places ‘level up’ – the next step should be investment in job creation.

 In the UK, competition for jobs has risen most in places where work was already hardest to find, raising concerns about widening geographic inequality.